AndrewPoppe/redcap_shibboleth_authenticator/README.md

 #### System configuration:

-- **Domain**: Domain for accounts on this Entra ID Site</strong>:<br>Typically this is the domain of the primary email address associated with accounts at this site (e.g., `yale.edu`)
-- **AD Tenant ID**: Entra ID AD Tenant ID
-- **Client ID**: Entra ID Client ID
-- **Client Secret**: Entra ID Client Secret
-- **Redirect URL**: Entra ID Redirect URL
+- **Shibboleth Username Login Field**: Name of the server variable that contains the user's username that Shibboleth defines in PHP (e.g. $_SERVER['REMOTE_USER'])
+- **Shibboleth Identity Provider**: Repeatable list of Shibboleth Identity Providers.
+Each entry should contain:
+  - **Identity Provider Name**: Enter the name of the Identity Provider (IdP) to be used for authentication
+  - **Identity Provider Login Descriptive Text**: Descriptive text displayed with Shibboleth login
+  - **Identity Provider Login Image URL**: URL of the image to be displayed with Shibboleth login
+  - **Identity Provider URL**: Enter the Login URL of the Identity Provider (IdP) to be used for authentication

 #### Project configuration:

-- **Enable logging**: Check this to enable logging of Entra ID authentication events in the project's logging module
+- **Enable logging**: Check this to enable logging of Shibboleth authentication events in the project's logging module
+- **Login message**: Enter a message to be displayed on the login page.
+This will only be displayed if the project is configured to use multiple Identity Providers
 - **Survey subsettings** (repeatable)
-  - **Event**: The specific event in which the Entra ID authentication should be enabled (leave blank to apply to all events)
+  - **Event**: The specific event in which the Shibboleth authentication should be enabled (leave blank to apply to all events)
-  - **Survey**: The survey instrument Entra ID authentication should be integrated with
+  - **Survey**: The survey instrument Shibboleth authentication should be integrated with
   - **ID Field**: Optional.
 This allows the EM to store the username of the person who authenticated.
 It should be a text field on the survey defined above
+  - **Identity Provider Field**: Optional.
+If you want to store the IdP that the person used to log in, select the field to store it here (it should be a text input field on the same survey)
-- **Report**: The public report Entra ID authentication should be integrated with (repeatable)
+- **Report**: The public report Shibboleth authentication should be integrated with (repeatable)
-- **Dashboard**: The public dashboard Entra ID authentication should be integrated with (repeatable)
+- **Dashboard**: The public dashboard Shibboleth authentication should be integrated with (repeatable)
-- **File**: The file in the project's file repository that Entra ID authentication should be integrated with, if sharing that file publicly (repeatable)
+- **File**: The file in the project's file repository that Shibboleth authentication should be integrated with, if sharing that file publicly (repeatable)
-- **Folder**: The folder in the project's file repository that Entra ID authentication should be integrated with, meaning that any files in that folder will have Entra ID authentication if shared publicly (repeatable)
+- **Folder**: The folder in the project's file repository that Shibboleth authentication should be integrated with, meaning that any files in that folder will have Shibboleth authentication if shared publicly (repeatable)